 Enter the email address associated with your account, and we'll email you a new password.

 Winter is rose time.
 This seems an odd concept, with most roses being bare of both leaves and flowers throughout the cool months.
-But it’s an apt term because much of the seasonal rose activity, especially pruning and planting, takes place in winter.
+But it’s an apt term, because most seasonal rose activity, especially pruning and planting, takes place in winter.

 The reason winter’s the star season in the rose calendar is because roses are deciduous.
-This means that their roots and tops become dormant in winter and, while they’re in this state, they can be cut back, lifted and transplanted with little risk.
+This means that their roots and tops become dormant in winter.
+While they’re in this state, they can be cut back, or lifted and transplanted with little risk.

-When the rose is at a saleable size, it’s taken out of the ground in its dormant period and moved with no soil at all around its roots.
-Hence it’s a lot easier and cheaper to transport than if it were in a pot.
-These days, rose roots mostly come packed into moisture-holding material and then into plastic.
-The result is a bunch of thorny stems that don’t look very attractive, but will usually produce blooms in their first year.
+When the rose is at a good size, it’s taken out of the ground in its dormant period and prepared for sale with no soil at all around its roots.
+It’s a lot easier and cheaper to transport them bare-rooted than if they were in a pot.
+These days, rose roots mostly come packed into moisture-retaining material and wrapped in plastic.
+At this stage your rose is a bunch of thorny stems that don’t look very inspiring or attractive, but will usually produce ample blooms in the first year.